dustinpfister/game-framework-clucker/demos/chicken-cooker-weapons/README.md

 ## The chickens now have hp bars

 In previous chicken cooker demos chickens would just be cooked if in a blast area.
 Now they just take damage, and when there hp values reach zero that is when they are cooked.
+So a display object of a chicken in the chickens object pool now has a stat object in the data object of the display object of a chicken.
+This stat object for now contains hit points, max hit points, and additional values that have to do with auto heal rate.

 ```js
     // set up a chicken object for the first time